THYME Overview Information

 How does it work?

 Thyme contains chemicals that might help bacterial and fungal infections, and minor irritations.
-It also might relieve smooth muscle spasms, such as coughing.
+It also might relieve smooth muscle spasms, such as coughing, and have antioxidant effects.

-- Hair loss (alopecia areata), when combined with other herbs.
-There is some evidence that applying lavender oil in combination with the essential oils from thyme, rosemary, and cedarwood to the scalp improves hair growth in up to 44% of patients after 7 months of treatment.
+- Hair loss (alopecia areata).
+Early research shows that applying lavender oil along with the essential oils from thyme, rosemary, and cedarwood to the scalp improves hair growth after 7 months of treatment.

-- Improving movement disorders (dyspraxia) in children when used with other medicines.
+- Movement disorders (dyspraxia).
 Taking thyme oil, in combination with evening primrose oil, fish oils, and vitamin E, seems to improve movement disorders in children with dyspraxia.

 - Ear infections.